 Appreciative Inquiry (AI) is a way of thinking, seeing, and acting for powerful, purposeful change in people and organizations.
 The AI approach assumes that whatever you want more of already exists in the system, and inquiry is based on the discovery of what gives “life” to a living system when it is most alive, most effective, and most constructively capable in economic, ecological, and human terms.
 Rather than focusing on problems, the AI approach starts with a very specific affirmative question about a topic of choice.
 This is based on the premise that the questions we ask will be the focus of our findings.
 When we focus on problems, we tend to find more problems.
 When we ask questions about the “best of what is”, we create an environment for generative conversations.

-Appreciative Inquiry is based on the work of David L. Cooperrider and Suresh Srivastva (1984) and is still best known as methodology for generating large systems change in the organizational development world.
+Appreciative inquiry is based on the work of David L. Cooperrider and Suresh Srivastva (1984) and is still best known as methodology for generating large systems change in the organizational development world.
 Yet the concept of AI been adapted into many forms of inquiry and practice, such as strategic planning, leadership approaches, and coaching.

 I am experienced in facilitating Appreciative Inquiry in organizational development, strategic planning, and team building processes.
 I embedded AI in my Masters project both as an approach and as a meta-analysis.
 This was published in 2009: Choosing Appreciative Conversations for Nonprofit Board Development: Using an Appreciative Inquiry Lens to Align Board Action Plans with Organizational Mission and Strategies.